Skip to content

 What should I bring?

 Nothing.
-All we need on arrival is your full name to check you in, and you’ll receive a programme with notetaking space and a pen on the day to jot things down.
+All we need on arrival is your full name to check you in.
+You’ll also receive a programme to help you plan and make the most of the day when you check in.

 Can I bring friends or family?